-Oracle supports installing, configuring, and running Oracle Database Client through Terminal Services on all the supported Windows operating systems.
-If you encounter problems with the installation through Terminal Server, Oracle recommends connecting to the Terminal Services console session of the server (using mstsc\console).
+Oracle supports installing, configuring, and running Oracle Database through Terminal Services on Windows 2003, Windows XP, Windows Vista, and Windows Server 2008.
+If you encounter problems with the installation through Terminal Server, Oracle recommends that you try connecting to the Terminal Services console session of the server (using mstsc/console).